Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Classical approaches to sparse conic optimization and why they fail

 Since in all but the first two columns (we use this word now referring to literal columns in the above representation) have unspecified blocks one can only obtain fully specified principal submatrices if one deletes all but one of the partially specified columns and all but the respective rows (again in the literal sense).
 The so obtained blocks are precisely the blocks in (\ref{eqn:FullySpecifiedBlocks}) and are thus positive semidefinite.
 The chordality of the specification graph follows from \cref{lem:ArrowHeadMatricesAreChordal}.
 This completes the proof. \end{proof}

 The theorem states that our sparse, hence low dimensional, relaxation is at least as strong as the fully dimensional SDP-relaxation and thus gives a theoretical performance guarantee.
 It also applies to relaxations of (\ref{eqn:SmallerConicConstraints}) such as the $\DNN$-relaxation since $\DNN^n\subseteq \SS^n_+$. \begin{rem} We could have arrived at \cref{lem:ArrowHeadMatricesAreChordal} by using the results in \cite{fukuda_exploiting_2001} who describe a chordality-detection procedure for SDPs with chordal sparsity pattern.
-However, this procedure seemed more complicated than proving chordality of arrow-head matrices directly here.
+The chordality of the arrow head matrices was also observed in \cite{bettiol_mining_2022,zheng_chordal_2020}.
+However, it is more convenient for the reader if this technical detail is proved here directly.
 It is nonetheless important to note that the above result is not the first of its kind, but can be obtained directly from known results in literature.
 Still, to the best of our knowledge, the context in which we use this technique is original. \end{rem}

 \begin{rem} At this point we would also like to highlight a specific shortcoming of the above completion theorems.
 An inattentive reading of their claims might give the false impression that, as an example, for a partial psd-matrix to be completable, it needs to have a chordal specification graph.
 This assessment is incorrect.
 A partial psd-matrix $\Mb$ may have a specification graph $G(\Mb)$ that is not chordal, while still being psd-completeable.
 All the theorem says is that not all partial psd-matrices with specification graph $G(\Mb)$ are psd-completable.
 But that does not exclude the possibility that some still can be completed.
 This is significant, since for a sparse relaxation to be exact it suffices that its optimal set contains just one appropriately completable matrix.
 To additionally require that all other feasible matrices, or more so, all matrices with the same sparsity pattern are completable is needlessly restrictive, which explains part of the inflexibility of the classical machinery. \end{rem}